TarunKumarR/BankStatementAnalyzer/README.md

 The BankStatementAnalyzer function needs the following parameters as input during it's creation.

 BankStatementAnalyzer --> To instantiate this class, following parameters are mandatory:
-    statementfolder ---> Local file system folder where your bank statements are present.
+1. statementfolder ---> Local file system folder where your bank statements are present.
 The folder can contain multiple files.
 All the files should have same header and the first line of the file should be the header.
-                        File can be of .csv or .txt or any plain text file extension. statementname --> A name for this Bank statement.
-Example values., creditcard, debit, savingaccount columnmap --> User needs to provide the following column mapping for the following 3 columns of your csv as these are the important columns in a bank statement and it will be used to analyze the data.
-                    Consider your Bank statement contains these 3 columns in header Posted Date, Payee, Amount
-                    then, you need to provide the following json as columnmap {"Posted Date": "posted_date", "Payee": "payee",  "Amount": "amount"}
+File can be of .csv or .txt or any plain text file extension.
+1. statementname --> A name for this Bank statement.
+Example values., creditcard, debit, savingaccount
+1. columnmap --> User needs to provide the following column mapping for the following 3 columns of your csv as these are the important columns in a bank statement and it will be used to analyze the data.
+Consider your Bank statement contains these 3 columns in header Posted Date, Payee, Amount then, you need to provide the following json as columnmap  {"Posted Date": "posted_date", "Payee": "payee",  "Amount": "amount"}
-    dateformat --> This the format in which the posted_date column data will have data outputfolder --> This is the folder where the analyzed monthly splitup will be saved by the program.
+1. dateformat --> This the format in which the posted_date column data will have data
+1. outputfolder --> This is the folder where the analyzed monthly splitup will be saved by the program.
 The user running the python script should have access to this folder and the folder should have been already present.

-Just by getting the following statements, you can get your monthly savings saved to file "testoutput/monthlytally.csv" and transcations split monthly into testoutput/ folder.
+Once you have all the above date ready, just by executing statements similar to following, you can get your monthly savings saved to file "testoutput/monthlytally.csv" and transcations split monthly into testoutput/ folder.

+You can view the output of this test data in [link] (https://github.com/TarunKumarR/BankStatementAnalyzer/tree/master/testoutput)

 ```
 creditacct = BankStatementAnalyzer("testData/creditcard/", "credit", {"Posted Date": "posted_date",